-Just as important as us communicating with the public is the public communicating with us.
+Just as important as the ICPDR communicating with the public is the public communicating with the ICPDR.
 A key part of the ICPDR's communication strategies is direct consultation and enabling the public to send all of their comments and raise all of their concerns regarding Danube flood risk management issues.
 This could be suggestions for new wording in the draft plan, raising questions, providing fresh scientific or local/regional information - everything is of value.

 Major activities happen at six-month intervals.
-For example, we collected comments on our draft timetable, work programme, and the statement of our consultation measures in the period from December 2018 to June 2019.
-We have done the same for the consultation phase on the SWMIs - finalized in June 2020.
+For example, comments were collected on the draft timetable, work programme, and statement of consultation measures in the period from December 2018 to June 2019.
+The same was done for the consultation phase on the SWMIs - finalized in June 2020.

-All comments on the draft DRBMP & DFRMP are collected via a dedicated email address (wfdfd@icpdr.org), a bespoke online questionnaire, an online public consultation workshop, as well as via information campaigns in Danube Watch.
+All comments on the draft DRBMP are were collected via a dedicated email address (wfd-fd@icpdr.org), a bespoke online questionnaire, an online public consultation workshop, 'Our Opinion - Our Danube', as well as via information campaigns in Danube Watch and on social media.
+All comments received throughout this process were taken into account during the review and finalisation of this document.